CiscoDevNet/esxi-auto-installer/README.md

 ## Common issues

 ### My server reboots, but does not install ESXi.
-ESXi Auto-Installer mounts the ESXi ISO to your Cisco Server via IMC.
+ESXi Auto-Installer mounts the ESXi ISO to your Cisco server via IMC.
 But after it reboots your server, it's up to the server's boot order to decide whether or not the server will boot off the Virtual DVD Drive.
-Your Cisco server Boot Order can be set to 'basic mode' or 'advanced mode'.\
+Your Cisco server's Boot Order can be set to 'basic mode' or 'advanced mode'.\
 If the server is in 'basic mode', ensure that CDROM boot option is near the top, usually before the HDD and PXE boot options.\
 If the server is in 'advanced mode', you want VMEDIA to be near the top.
 You can also use the 'one time boot' option to boot to VMEDIA if it is not near the top.